-- 41. Article 48 LPPO provides that public prosecutors may not be detained or held in relation to actions, opinions and decisions made within the performance of their function.
+- 49. Article 48 LPPO provides that public prosecutors may not be detained or held in relation to actions, opinions and decisions made within the performance of their function.
 Such a provision should not apply to actions which are carried out corruptly or fraudulently.
 Article 48(2) LPPO is somewhat obscure due to what appears to be a faulty translation.
 It is difficult to know what it means but it seems to be intended to confer an exemption from civil liability in relation to prosecutors' decisions.
 Where prosecutors are restrained from performing a function because of their detention, investigation for a criminal act or disciplinary procedure, they have the right to two-thirds of their salary.
-Presumably this is only until the complaint against them is determined. - 42.
+Presumably this is only until the complaint against them is determined. - 50.
+The exclusion of liability for prosecutors seems too absolute.
+Are there any possibilities to correct wrongdoing by prosecutors apart from criminal cases against prosecutors or disciplinary action, which will be decided by the authorities themselves?
+It could be reasonable that a citizen appeal to a court seeking compensation from the State for illegal actions by a prosecutor.
+Clearly, a claim should not be directed against an individual prosecutor. - 51.
 Article 56 LPPO speaks of the prosecutor being "entitled and obliged to continue his professional advancement".
 Presumably by this is meant training.
-It would be desirable to set out more concretely what exactly is involved and what these rights and obligations mean in practice. - 43.
+It would be desirable to set out more concretely what exactly is involved and what these rights and obligations mean in practice. - 52.
 Article 62 LPPO prevents prosecutors from acting as members of Parliament or of local authorities, or being members of political parties or engaging in party political activity or being members of executive or supervision boards of trade associations or other legal associations established in order to gain a benefit.
 These appear to the writer to be appropriate provisions and not to be in conflict with the provisions of paragraph 6 of Recommendation Rec (2000) 19 of the Committee of Ministers of the Council of Europe.

-CESSATION OF FUNCTION, DISMISSAL AND DISCIPLINING OF PROSECUTORS
+10. CESSATION OF FUNCTION, DISMISSAL AND DISCIPLINING OF PROSECUTORS